qiaoen17/tp/docs/UserGuide.md

   e.g. if the command specifies `liststu 123`, it will be interpreted as `liststu`.

-* `INDEX`, a commonly used parameter in our commands, must be a positive non-zero integer e.g. 1, 2, 3,... and less than the number of items in its respective list e.g. for `markq`, `INDEX` must be less than number of questions in question list.
+* `INDEX`, a commonly used parameter in our commands, must be a positive non-zero integer e.g. 1, 2, 3,... and less than the number of items in its respective list e.g. for `markq`, `INDEX` must be less than the number of questions in the question list.

 * `INDEX` refers to the index number shown in the respective displayed list.